Pioneering projects

 How did it all begin?
 When the organizational team realized that the student conference last focused on sex and gender 25 years ago, they quickly agreed that, this year, it should focus on the topic again so as to reflect on the issues of negotiation, materiality, physicality, and inequality.
 The conference’s core areas focused on the interweaving of sex and gender with identity, morality and ethics, pathology and health, labor, institutions and politics, and technology and aesthetics.
 Furthermore, the conference topics were designed to emphasize interdisciplinary perspectives, link theoretical and empirical findings, and consider changes and cultural transformation.

 “It was important to the organizational team to enable students at all levels to present their term papers and theses.
-In addition to making fields of research and lines of inquiry visible, another goal of the conference was to sensitize us to the complexity of daily life and to discover which intersectional, decolonial, and historicizing approaches we need to understand it,” said Manual Bolz, a master’s student in empirical cultural studies and part of the 10-person organizational team.
-See the conference program for more insights into the conference topics.
+In addition to making fields of research and lines of inquiry visible, another goal of the conference was to sensitize us to the complexity of daily life and to discover which intersectional, decolonial, and historicizing approaches we need to understand it,” said Manuel Bolz, a master’s student in empirical cultural studies and part of the 10-person organizational team.
+See the conference programme (German only) for more insights into the conference topics.

 The 450-plus registrations reveal the conference’s relevance and appeal.
 In lively discussions, speakers and participants focused on the poles of emotionalizing and moralizing discourses related to sexuality in everyday life while using the methods, theories, and knowledge of cultural studies to approach them.